Skip to content

 • File paths

-• Response — view response body, headers, and timing
+• Response: view response body, headers, network trace, timeline, and cookies

 Press Ctrl+L to toggle between stacked (vertical) and side-by-side layout.